medikoo/es5-ext/README.md

 # ext

-## JavaScript standard extensions (with respect to emerging ES+ additions)
+## JavaScript standard extensions (with respect to emerging ES+ features)

-Provides missing non-standard or soon to be standard language features in non-invasive form.
+Provides missing, non-standard or soon to be standard language features in future proof and non-invasive form.

 Doesn't enforce transpilation step.
-Where it's applicable all utilities/extensions are safe to use in all ES3+ implementations.
+Where it's applicable utilities/extensions are safe to use in all ES3+ implementations.

 ### Installation